cloudless-hq/atreyu/README.md

 - currently prompts are not enabled automatically by deno install, if you want to be prompted, add the --prompt parameter to the script

-  open `which ayu`
+  eg. code `which ayu`

-- run dev daemon:

-  ayu start

 - build and install atreyu to local dev server:

-  ayu dev (just kill dev daemon after success message if not working on atreyu internals)
+  ayu dev --start (just kill dev daemon after success message if not working on atreyu internals)